How to Fix Audio Renderer Error on YouTube

 - Select the Disable Device option from the list.

-Disable device - As and when you press it, a prompt should open up asking for your confirmation with this action.
+Disable device - When you select it, a prompt should open up asking for your confirmation of this action.
 Click the Yes button to proceed further.

-- After waiting for a minute or two go back to that small menu and now click on the Enable device option.
-Finally, open up YouTube to see if anything changes.
+- After waiting for a minute or two, go back to that small menu and now click on the Enable Device option.
+Finally, open YouTube to see if anything changes.

 5. Update the Audio Driver

-If the issue is still there even after restarting the audio driver, the next course of action is to update it to the latest version.
+If the issue persists even after restarting the audio driver, the next course of action is to update it to the latest version.
 When updating your audio driver, you simply have to follow the same steps as you did for restarting it.
-The only two different steps involve;
+The only two different steps involve:

 - Once you right-click on your audio driver, select Update Driver.